-- A seed collection project aims to grow and replant native and prairie plants into field habitats to increase diversity and reduce invasive species.
+- Initiated seed collection project to grow and replant native and prairie plants into field habitats to increase diversity and reduce invasive species

-- Now in its third year, Hiram College's Frog Watch chapter brings students, faculty, staff and community members together to collect data on local frog and toad calls as part of a national efort to catalog frog and toad species diversity.
+- Engage students, faculty, and staff in citizen science through Hiram College's Frog Watch chapter, part of a national effort to catalog frog and toad species diversity.

 - Instituted sustainable gardening program to provide food for educational animals at the James H. Barrow Field Station, saving $1,500-$2,000 annually

 - Partner field station faculty and staff with students to complete dozens of land, water and wildlife conservation projects throughout the year

 - Installed solar arrays (2010 and 2012) to provide electricity to the Athletic Center, Gelbke Art Building, and Physical Plant headquarters

 - Achieved LEED certification in the James H. Barrow Field Station building and East Residence Hall, and certifiable status in the Dining Hall